 The Fax Machine

 “Sharp introduced the first low-priced fax machine in 1984, and sold about 80,000 of those machines in the United States in that first year.
 For the next three years, businesses slowly and steadily bought more and more faxes, until, in 1987, enough people had faxes that it made sense for everyone to get a fax.
 Nineteen eighty-seven was the fax machine Tipping Point.
 A million machines were sold that year, and by 1989 two million new machines had gone into operation.
 Cellular phones have followed the same trajectory.
 Through the 1990s, they got smaller and cheaper, and service got better until 1998, when the technology hit a Tipping Point and suddenly everyone had to have a cell phone. “

 Birth Control (diffusion of innovations — from Threshold Models of Collective Behavior):

-Women in Korean villages may be wary of adopting birth control devices and wait to do so until some proportion of their fellow villagers do.
-Different women will have different thresholds, depending upon their eduction, age, husband’s opinions, position in a hierarchy of informal leadership, or personal tastes.
+Women in Korean villages may be wary of adopting birth control devices and wait to do so until some proportion of their fellow villagers do (social proof).
+Different women will have different thresholds, depending upon their education, age, husband’s opinions, position in a hierarchy of informal leadership, or personal tastes.

 Critical Mass is part of the Farnam Street latticework of mental models.